tfgg/tfgg.github.io/_posts/2015-11-10-election-codes.md

 - Police and Crime Commissioners
 - City Mayors

 If our tools and sites are handling all these different elections, we need a unified way to refer to these different elections over all the different datasets and sites that are produced during an election.
+We'd also like to produce a general site that can alert you to <em>any election happening</em>.

 ## The proposal